Compliance, enforcement and engagement

 Inspector's entry powers

-Inspectors are appointed under the Electrical Safety Act 2002 (Qld) (PDF, 1MB).
+Inspectors are appointed under the Electrical Safety Act 2002.
 They have the power to enter any place that:

-- would be reasonably considered a workplace under the control of a person who has an electrical safety duty
+- would be is a workplace, or the inspector reasonably suspects is a workplace, under the control of a person who has an electrical safety duty, and is:

-- is used only for residential purposes with the consent of the person with management or control of the place.
+- with the consent of the person with management or control of the place

 To minimise inconvenience to your workplace or another area, inspectors aim to carry out their role in a consultative manner.
 It is an offence to not allow the inspector to carry out their duties.
 You should not obstruct, threaten or interfere with inspectors who are exercising their powers.